erictleung/erictleung.github.io/_posts/2023-06-06-pyblack-rstudio-addin.md

 [AlignAssign](https://github.com/seasmith/AlignAssign).
 This addin aligns assignment operators within a highlighted area.

-Regardless, I have one and/or two places to draw code from that do what I want.
+Regardless, I have up to two places to draw code from that do what I want.
 Namely, I want some code to help take code from some highlighted area and then change it.